MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 This is significant because it allows the spectral transformation to be performed classically rather than using a quantum singular value transformation method.

 On a more detailed level, the implementation of qubitization requires two subroutines that provide the interfaces for the Hamiltonian.
-Unlike Trotter–Suzuki methods, these subroutines are quantum not classical and their implementation will necessitate using logarithmically more qubits than would be required for a Trotter-based simulation.
+Unlike Trotter–Suzuki methods, these subroutines are quantum not classical and their implementation necessitates using logarithmically more qubits than would be required for a Trotter-based simulation.

 The first quantum subroutine that qubitization uses is called $\operatorname{Select}$ and it's promised to yield